 We are currently and routinely involved in legal proceedings concerning matters that arise in the ordinary course of our business.
 These actions and proceedings are generally based on alleged violations of consumer protection, employment, foreclosure, contract, tort, fraud, and other laws.
 Notably, we are subject to the California Labor Code, pursuant to which certain plaintiffs have filed representative actions under the California Private Attorney General Act (the "PAGA Litigation") seeking statutory penalties for alleged violations related to the calculation of overtime pay, errors in wage statements, and meal and rest break violations, among other things.
 Given our Company's transformation into a modern retirement solutions platform and the related steps that we have taken to streamline our business, integrate acquired operations and reduce expenses, we are subject to certain legal claims from third parties including transaction counterparties, prior vendors or contract counterparties and current and former employees, in each case, of the Company (including its discontinued operations) or another transaction counterparty or legacy seller or company.
 While our Company handles these legal claims in the ordinary course, the volume of claims and the amount of associated expenses, costs, damages, penalties, and fines that we could incur in connection with these claims could have an adverse effect on our financial condition and results of our operations and could cause reputational harm to us or otherwise result in management distraction.
 The number of legal proceedings we are involved in may increase in the future, including certified class or mass actions.
 Further, because we originate and service a significant number of HECM insured by the FHA, there is the possibility that we could be subject to litigation brought by HUD pursuant to the False Claims Act.
-Additionally, along with others in our industry, we are subject to (and many continue to receive in the future) repurchase and indemnification claims regarding, among other things, alleged breaches of representations and warranties relating to the sale of mortgage loans, the placement of mortgage loans into securitization trusts or the servicing of securitized mortgage loans.
-We are also subject to legal actions or proceedings resulting from actions alleged to have occurred prior to our acquisition of a company or a business.
+Additionally, along with others in our industry, we are subject to (and many continue to receive in the future) repurchase and indemnnification claims regard acquisition of a company or a business.
 When the claims occurred as a result of actions taken before the Company purchased the related business, we generally have indemnification claims against the sellers; however, if they do not or cannot pay, we may suffer losses.
 Certain pending or threatened legal proceedings (including the PAGA Litigation) may include claims for substantial compensatory, punitive and/or statutory damages or claims for an indeterminate amount of damages.
 Litigation and other proceedings may require that we pay settlement costs, legal fees, damages, including punitive damages, penalties or other charges, or be subject to injunctive relief affecting our business practices, any or all of which could adversely affect our financial results.
 Legal proceedings brought under federal or state consumer protection statutes may result in a separate fine for each violation of the statute, which, particularly in the case of representative or class action lawsuits, could result in damages substantially in excess of the amounts we earned from the underlying activities and that could have a material adverse effect on our liquidity, financial position and results of operations.